GENIVI/rvi_core/doc/rvi_security.md

 #### Device setup process

 1. Device connects to provisioning server<br>
    The app is started for the first time and connects to the provisioning server.

 2. Device sends authenticate to server<br>
-   The command contains the public device key, signed by its private counterpart), and the single, pre-provisioned node certificate giving the device the right to invoke ```jlr.com/provisioning/setup``` and the right to register ```jlr.com/mobile/123456/dm/cert_provision```.<br>
+   The command contains no public device keykey and the single, pre-provisioned node certificate giving the device the right to invoke ```jlr.com/provisioning/setup``` and the right to register ```jlr.com/mobile/123456/dm/cert_provision```.<br>
    See [Device Management](#device-management) for details.

 3. Server sends authenticate to device<br>
-The server's auth cert (server public key) is sent, but no node certificates, thus giving the server no rights to register or invoke services with the device.
+   The server's public device key, signed by the root private key, is sent together with no node certificates, thus giving the server no rights to register or invoke services with the device.

 4. Device sends a service announce to server<br>
+   After validating server authenticate package, the device sends a service announce to the server.
    The command contains the single service ```jlr.com/mobile/123456/dm/cert_provision```, which can be invoked by the provisioning service to install a new certificate on the device.

 5. Server sends a service announce to device<br>
    The command contains the service ```jlr.com/provisioning/setup```.

 6. Device invokes ```jlr.com/provisioning/setup``` on server<br>
-The sole argument is the device ID, which is 1234.
+   The sole argument is the device ID, e.g. 1234.
 The command is validated by the server through the pre-provisioned cert.

 7. Provisioning service creates node certificates<br>
    The created cert gives the holder the right to invoke ```jlr.com/vin/ABCD/unlock```.<br>
    The certificate also gives the holder the right to register jlr.com/mobile/1234/status.<br>
    The certificate is signed by root cert and encrypted with device public key from step 2.<br>
+   The certificate includes the device public key provided in step 2.

 8. Sideband token transmission from provisioning service to device<br>
    The provsioning server transmits a 128 bit random token to the device using a sideband channel such as SMS or similar.

 10. Device invokes ```jlr.com/provisioning/request_certificate``` on server<br>
    The device provides its public key and the token received in step 9 as arguments to the call.

 11. Provisioning service invokes ```jlr.com/mobile/123456/dm/cert_provision```<br>
 The provisioning service invokes certificate provisioning service on